Skip to main content

 STEP 2: Increasing Docker Memory

 • Ensure that Docker has sufficient memory allocated to it.
 Depending on the platform and configuration, Docker may have a default memory limit, often around 2 GB, which might be insufficient.
-We recommend increasing it to minimum of 8 GB using Docker Desktop's settings.
+We recommend increasing it to a minimum of 8 GB using Docker Desktop's settings.
 You can verify the current Docker memory limit by running docker system info or by checking the Docker Desktop configurations.
 If your setting is already at 8 GB or higher and you are still running into issues, increase the memory to a higher number and try again.

 STEP 3: Adjusting Heap Memory